aparnag-15/Aparna-Ghantasala-Resume/README.md

 -------------------------------------------------------------------------------------------------------------------
 ## Summary
-With my background in Architecture and Urban design, I leverage my skills to design luxurious single-family homes to create a holistic living experience with emphasis on user interaction with his house.
-My passion to always learn and grow as a designer motived me to skill build and simultaneously volunteer as a UX designer at Puget Sound Project Management Institute (PSPMI), to create and deliver website designs for multiple portfolios by prioritizing business needs and communicating well-reasoned and creative design ideas to diverse teams.
+With my background in Architecture and Urban design, I design luxurious single-family homes to create a extraordinary living experiences with emphasis on interaction.
+My passion to always learn and grow as a designer motived me to build my  and simultaneously volunteer as a UX designer at Puget Sound Project Management Institute (PSPMI), to create and deliver website designs for multiple portfolios by prioritizing business needs and communicating well-reasoned and creative design ideas to diverse teams.

 ## Skills